anoulom/Deep_learning_Got_Cluster/README.md

 # Deep_learning_Images_Recognition
 How to recognize main characters of Game of Throne !

 #### !!
-For better experience please run it on Google Colab.
+For a better experience please run it on Google Colab.
 Then follow the link tutorial inside the notebook !!